xw1519/Continual-Learning-Medical-Adaptation/README.md

 </table>

 ## CONTINUAL LEARNING BASELINES
 Finetune is typically employed as the baseline model without incorporating any mechanisms to mitigate forgetting.
-Others are listed below.
+Others are listed below, based on the tasks or CL techniques applied.
 <table>
   <colgroup>
     <col style="width:60%">